IAm-Ky229/CPRE489/README.md

 ### Project

 The project that I worked on was a Multipath TCP implementation.
+I mainly worked on the client for this project.
 3 Different processes were created with fork after their respective connections were established.
 A control connection was also established.
 The data mapping would be sent on the control connection, and the actual data packets would be sent on the 3 process connections.
 The data was sent in a cyclic manner (thread1, then thread2, then thread3, then back to thread1).
 The server was to receive the mapping and use it to verify that the message was re-constructed correctly.